Random Numbers

 end program main

-The program has to be linked against OpenSSL’s crypto library, using flag
+The example has to be linked against OpenSSL’s crypto library, using flag

 -lcrypto